How to Read an Income Report from The Closing Docs

 The individual income report displays a single applicant’s deposit history over the prior year.

-The top of the income report states the individual applicant’s full name, along with the income report date, as well as the timeframe the income report covers.
+The top of the income report states the individual applicant’s full name and the date the report was created.

 To learn more about our income data availability, click here.

-The Summary of Accounts shows the applicant’s balances for each account within a given financial institution.
-This includes all depository accounts, including checking and savings.
+The Account Balances Summary shows the applicant’s current, available, and average balances and account holder name for each checking and savings accounts within a given financial institution.

-Each recurring deposit stream will display a list of deposits to back-up the calculated figures from the period collected.
+Each recurring income source is broken down by individual deposits in order to back-up the calculated figures from the period collected.
 The transaction list will include the name of the deposit, the amount, and the date deposited.

 Deposits that do not qualify as recurring deposits are included in this section.
-This generally includes one-time bonuses, infrequent deposits like tax refunds, and transfers from external account such as Venmo and PayPal.
+This category will include cash pay deposited by the applicant, one-time bonuses, commission-based income, infrequent deposits like tax refunds, and transfers from external accounts such as Venmo and PayPal.

 Combined Income Report